MicrosoftDocs/sql-docs/docs/relational-databases/performance/save-showplan-xml-statistics-profile-events-separately-sql-server-profiler.md

 # Save Showplan XML Statistics Profile events separately (SQL Server Profiler)
   This topic describes how to save **Showplan XML Statistics Profile** events that are captured in traces into separate .SQLPlan files by using [!INCLUDE[ssSqlProfiler](../../includes/sssqlprofiler-md.md)].
 You can open the **Showplan XML Statistics Profile** event files in [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)] so that you can view the graphical execution plan for each event.

-## To save Showplan XML Statistics Profile events separately
+## Save Showplan XML Statistics Profile events separately

 1. On the **File** menu, select **New Trace**, and then connect to an instance of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)].